 Top champions join together to teach, compete, entertain and amaze us.
 The YASDA program offers great opportunities to the junior dancers to learn from the best.
 We offer a fun learning environment for juniors while offering the best in late night dancing for the other dancers - lots of social dancing for everyone.

-The highest standard of excellence is maintained by our dance competitors and judging panel for all our competitive divisions: Invitational Champion, Jack& Jill, and the ever-popular Strictly Swing.
-We are proud to be a WSDC event for 38 years - please join us!
+The highest standard of excellence is maintained by our dance competitors and judging panel for all our competitive divisions: Champion, Jack & Jill, and the ever-popular Generational Strictly Swing and All American Hi-Lo.
+We have added a Switchly Strictly and if you didn't know it we are degendered.
+We are proud to be a WSDC event for 40 years - please join us!

 The J.W.
 Marriott is a 5 star resort.
 All the rooms are suites.
 Free parking.